Security Data Works

 H1-PLATFORM-01, with the multi-layer openness lens.

 The anchor hypothesis on the research page reads: Iceberg, a neutral catalog (Polaris, Nessie, or equivalent), and a swappable query engine (Dremio, Trino, ClickHouse, DuckDB depending on workload) form the platform baseline that survives vendor consolidation.
-The Databricks-Tabular acquisition doesn't contradict that baseline — Iceberg's standardization momentum and v3 roadmap actually strengthen it.
-What it does is raise the visibility of where the platform's openness actually buys flexibility, and where it doesn't.
+The Databricks-Tabular acquisition doesn't contradict that baseline, and Iceberg's standardization momentum and v3 roadmap actually strengthen it, so what it does is raise the visibility of where the platform's openness actually buys flexibility, and where it doesn't.

 The framing on the research-page anchor stays at 4.5/5 confidence.
-The catalog-layer companion claim — that the catalog choice is the load-bearing lock-in surface, not the table format — is part of the same hypothesis but is treated as the sharper version of it as of mid-2026.
+The catalog-layer companion claim, that the catalog choice is the principal lock-in layer rather than the table format, is part of the same hypothesis but is treated as the sharper version of it as of mid-2026.
 Iceberg is necessary; a non-vendor-locked catalog plus an open authorization layer is what makes Iceberg's openness operational.

 What would change the answer.
-Databricks signaling that Iceberg performance on the Databricks Runtime is meaningfully inferior to Delta on Databricks — current public claims and benchmarks suggest parity, but production validation is sparse.
-An open authorization standard (OpenFGA or equivalent) reaching meaningful catalog adoption — currently the weakest link in the multi-layer-openness argument.
-A vendor consolidation move that meaningfully reduces the catalog options (Snowflake acquiring a Polaris-adjacent player; Databricks merging Unity Catalog functionality into the Iceberg REST Spec layer).
+Databricks signaling that Iceberg performance on the Databricks Runtime is materially inferior to Delta on Databricks.
+Current public claims and benchmarks suggest parity, but production validation is sparse.
+An open authorization standard (OpenFGA or equivalent) reaching substantial catalog adoption, currently the weakest link in the multi-layer-openness argument.
+A vendor consolidation move that substantially reduces the catalog options (Snowflake acquiring a Polaris-adjacent player; Databricks merging Unity Catalog functionality into the Iceberg REST Spec layer).
 Each is a structural shift; absent them, the baseline holds.

 Open is a property of the whole stack, not any single layer.